 The game is freely accessible via computer, tablet or smartphone and only takes a few minutes to play.

-Dementia is a word used to describe a wide range of symptoms associated with the deterioration of the brain which affects memory, thinking, behaviour and the ability to perform everyday tasks.
+Dementia is a word used to describe a wide range of symptoms associated with the deterioration of the brain which can affect memory, thinking, behaviour and the ability to perform everyday tasks.

 Symptoms differ from person to person but can affect orientation, perception, understanding, memory, decision making, ability to learn, communication and judgement.
 The exact symptoms that a person with dementia will experience very much depends on the areas of the brain that are damaged and the specific disease that is causing the dementia.

 Dementia interferes with our ability to do things that we used to be able to manage.
-These changes may be discreet to begin with but is a progressive illness.
-Therefore, as time goes by it will affect our abilities and more areas of our life as we live with dementia.
+It is a progressive illness, but changes take place at different stages depending on the type of dementia and the individual.
+These changes may be discreet to begin with but as time goes by it will affect more areas of our life and our abilities as we live with dementia.